am15h/tflite_flutter_plugin/README.md

 The pre-built binaries are updated with each stable tensorflow release.
 However, you many want to use latest unstable tf releases or older tf versions, for that proceed to build locally.

+Currently, The `TensorFlowLiteC.framework` is implicitly included with the plugin.

 #### How to build locally ?

 Make sure you have required version of bazel installed.
 (Check TF_MIN_BAZEL_VERSION, TF_MAX_BAZEL_VERSION in configure.py)